instadw/instadwell-blog/_coliving_faq/what-infrastructure-parameters-should-you-verify-at-a-pg-near-sohna-road-gurgaon.md

 ---
 title: "What infrastructure parameters should you verify at a pg near sohna road gurgaon?"
-description: "Verify essential structural criteria at a pg near sohna road gurgaon, focusing on stilt parking heights and dedicated air conditioning backups."
+description: "Before paying a token at a PG near Sohna Road Gurgaon, verify water treatment, monsoon drainage, DG set capacity, lift access, and internet infrastructure."
 layout: coliving-faq-post
 category: "Gurgaon"
 order: 7